vncsmnl/GNX/English.md

 ## 6) 🫂 SPECIAL THANKS

-I would like to thank [Nickmoses05](https://www.facebook.com/groups/lllii/permalink/1220497388481591/) for transcribing the README into English.
+We would like to thank [Nickmoses05](https://www.facebook.com/groups/lllii/permalink/1220497388481591/) for transcribing the README into English and all the devs and teams for all the hard work they selflessly dedicate to the scene.